It turns out the French are not just great cooks and artists but are also pretty good at inventing things.

 To clear the image a user needs to turn the device upside down and shake.
 This causes polystyrene beads to re-coat the glass panel with aluminum powder.

-It is fondly loved by children both old and young.
+It is fondly loved by everyone, old and young.

-3. The Pencil Sharpener, Created by a Mathematician - 1828
+3. The pencil sharpener was created by a French mathematician - 1828

 The pencil sharpener is one of the greatest French inventions of all time.